mavisluan/shopping_cart/README.md

 # Shopping cart Project

-- The project is built with ReactJS.
+- The project is built with ReactJS and Redux.
 - It is a shopping cart web app for users to browse items and shop.